Dual Principal Component Pursuit: Introduction

 Using $\hat{\cS}$ as a model for the data $\bX$ is meaningful when the data are known to have an approximately linear structure of underlying dimension $d$, i.e., they lie close to a $d$-dimensional subspace ${\cS}$.
 In practice, the principal components of $\bX$ are known to be well-behaved under mild levels of noise, i.e., the principal angles between $\hat{{\cS}}$ and ${\cS}$ are relatively small, and in fact, $\hat{{\cS}}$ is optimal when the noise is Gaussian \citep{Jolliffe-2002}.
 However, very often in applications the data are corrupted by outliers, i.e., the data matrix has the form $\btX = \left[\bX \, \bO\right] \boldsymbol{\Gamma}$, where the $M$ columns of $\bO \in \Re^{D \times M}$ are points of $\Re^D$ whose angles from the underlying ground truth subspace ${\cS}$ associated with the inlier points $\bX$ are large, and $\boldsymbol{\Gamma}$ is an unknown permutation.
 In such cases, the principal angles between ${\cS}$ and its PCA estimate $\hat{{\cS}}$ will in general be large, even when $M$ is small.
 This is to be expected since, by definition, the principal components of $\btX$ are orthogonal directions of maximal correlation with \emph{all} the points of $\btX$.
 This phenomenon, together with the fact that outliers are almost always present in real datasets, has given rise to the important problem of outlier detection in PCA.

 Traditionally, outlier detection has been a major area of study in robust statistics with notable methods being \emph{Influence-based Detection}, \emph{Multivariate Trimming}, $M$\emph{-Estimators}, \emph{Iteratively Reweighted Least Squares} (IRLS) and \emph{Random Sampling Consensus} (RANSAC) \citep{Huber-1981,Jolliffe-2002}.
 These methods are usually based on non-convex optimization problems and in practice converge only to a local minimum.
-In addition, their theoretical analysis is usually limited and their computational complexity may be large (e.g. in the case RANSAC).
+In addition, their theoretical analysis is usually limited and their computational complexity may be large (e.g., in the case of RANSAC).
 Recently, two attractive methods have appeared \citep{Xu:TIT12,Soltanolkotabi:AS12} that are directly based on convex optimization and are inspired by \emph{low-rank representation} \citep{Liu:ICML10} and \emph{compressed sensing} \citep{Candes:SPM08}.
 Even though both of these methods admit theoretical guarantees and efficient implementations, they are in principle applicable only in the case of subspaces of small relative dimension (i.e., $d/D \ll 1$).
-Interestingly, the recent method of \cite{Lerman:FCM15} is a first step towards surpassing this limitation, since its theoretical conditions allow for the subspace to have arbitrarily large relative dimension, providing that the outlier ratio is sufficiently small.
+On the other hand, the theoretical guarantees of the recent REAPER method of \cite{Lerman:FCM15} seem to suggest that the method is able to handle any subspace dimension.